Perfect or Preterite in Spanish Grammar

 Example:

-He vivido siempre en esta casa.I have always lived in this house.
+He vivido siempre en esta casa.I’ve always lived in this house.

 • yaalready/yet